The 5 Types of OCD and How to Deal with Your Obsessive-Compulsive Disorder

 On top of that, current research indicates a significant association between OCD and suicidality.
 Although researchers have yet to determine the mechanism of suicidality in OCD, we can all imagine how difficult life can get when you’re continually dealing with obsessive thoughts and compulsive behaviors.

-As with any other mental health conditions, OCD has a profoundly negative impact on our overall sense of happiness and well-being.
+As with any other mental health condition, OCD has a profoundly negative impact on our overall sense of happiness and well-being.
 It’s hard to find joy and peace of mind when you spend hours washing, cleaning, checking, arranging, or obsessing about all sorts of irrational and unrealistic topics.

 And where there’s no joy and satisfaction, depression can quickly become a serious problem that threatens your personal, social, and professional growth.